 Special provision 188 (f) At the end, add the following two new sentences: “When packages are placed in an overpack, the lithium battery mark shall either be clearly visible or be reproduced on the outside of the overpack and the overpack shall be marked with the word “OVERPACK”.
 The lettering of the “OVERPACK” mark shall be at least 12 mm high.”.

-Existing note becomes Note 1.
-Add the following new Note 2:
+Add the following new Note:

-“NOTE 2: Packages containing lithium batteries packed in conformity with the provisions of Part 4, Chapter 11, packing instructions 965 or 968, Section IB of the ICAO Technical Instructions for the Safe Transport of Dangerous Goods by Air that bear the mark as shown in 5.2.1.9 (lithium battery mark) and the label shown in 5.2.2.2.2, Model No. 9A shall be deemed to meet the provisions of this special provision.”.
+“NOTE: Packages containing lithium batteries packed in conformity with the provisions of Part 4, Chapter 11, packing instructions 965 or 968, Section IB of the ICAO Technical Instructions for the Safe Transport of Dangerous Goods by Air that bear the mark as shown in 5.2.1.9 (lithium battery mark) and the label shown in 5.2.2.2.2, Model No. 9A shall be deemed to meet the provisions of this special provision.”.

-Special provision 188, in the first paragraph after (h) At the end of the second paragraph, add the following sentence: “As used in this special provision “equipment” means apparatus for which the lithium cells or batteries will provide electrical power for its operation.”.
+Special provision 188, in the first paragraph after (h) Add the following sentence at the end: “As used in this special provision “equipment” means apparatus for which the lithium cells or batteries will provide electrical power for its operation.”.

-Special provision 193 Amend to read as follows:

-“193 This entry may only be used for ammonium nitrate based compound fertilizers.
-They shall be classified in accordance with the procedure as set out in the Manual of Tests and Criteria, Part III, Section 39.
-Fertilizers meeting the criteria for this UN number are only subject to these Regulations when transported by air or sea.”.

-Delete special provision 240 and add: “240 (Deleted)”
+Delete special provision 240 and add: “240 (Deleted)”.

 Special provision 251 In the first paragraph, replace the last sentence by: